pmrcunha/udacity_p6/README.md

 # Udacity FEND - P6: Feed Reader Testing

+_NOTE: The asynchronous tests will fail, because Google Feeds no longer exists._

 This project consisted in completing the test suite for a web-based application that reads RSS feeds.
 The testing framework used is Jasmine.